barionleg/cesium.wiki.gs/FAQ.md

 <a id="OGC"></a>
 ### What OGC standards are supported?

 Web Map Service (WMS) and KML ([supported elements](https://github.com/AnalyticalGraphicsInc/czml-writer/wiki/Kml)).
-We expect WFS later in 2012.
 We intend to propose [CZML](CZML-Guide) as a standard to the OGC when it is battle-tested.

 <a id="vectorFormats"></a>
 ### What vector formats are supported?